diepet/spring-tx-eventpublisher/README.md

 # spring-tx-eventpublisher [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-A plugin for Spring Framework 3.2 for publishing events only after a successfull transaction.
+A Spring Framework 3.2 plugin for publishing events only after a successfull transaction.

 This plugin could be useful in projects still using Spring 3.2, because adds to these projects a similar feature implemented by using the [@TransactionalEventListener](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2) annotation available in Spring 4.